 Please explain when to inhale and exhale for breaststroke.
-Should we inhale through mouth or nose and exhale through mouth or nose?
+Should we inhale through the mouth or nose and exhale through the mouth or nose?

-Please explain in detail how to breathe through mouth or nose, how wide our mouth should open and how long inhalation and exhalation should be?
+Please explain in detail how to breathe through the mouth or nose, how wide our mouth should open and how long inhalation and exhalation should be.

 Inhaling and exhaling during breaststroke, or any swimming stroke for that matter, should always occur through the mouth and not the nose.

-The simple fact is that our mouth is larger than our nose and therefore can inhale and exhale more air in a shorter space of time.
+The simple fact is that our mouth is larger than our nose and, therefore can inhale and exhale more air in a shorter space.
 This then makes the act of breathing during swimming easier than if we were to breathe through our nose.

-As for how wide to open your mouth, that will depend on how much air you need, which will be determined by how tired you are as you swim.
-It will also depend on how big your mouth is and we are all different on that one!
+As for how wide to open your mouth will depend on how much air you need, which will be determined by how tired you are as you swim.
+It will also depend on how big your mouth is; we are all different on that one!